bugcrowd/templates/submissions/description/broken_access_control/idor/read_edit_delete_non_sensitive_information/template.md

-# Read/Edit/Delete Non-Sensitive Information

-## Overview of the Vulnerability

 Insecure Direct Object Reference (IDOR) occurs when there are no access control checks to verify if a request to interact with a resource is valid.
 An IDOR vulnerability within this application can be leveraged by an attacker to bypass access controls, manipulate and read non-sensitive information.

 ## Business Impact